Use YesOrNope for quick choices, classroom activities, games, conversation prompts, and guided should-I reflection.

-Free Yes or No Generator is part of the YesOrNope decision toolkit, a set of small browser tools for yes-or-no answers, random picks, conversation prompts, classroom games, and guided should-I reflection.
+Free Decision Tools for Small Choices, Classrooms, and Games is part of the YesOrNope decision toolkit, a set of small browser tools for yes-or-no answers, random picks, conversation prompts, classroom games, and guided should-I reflection.
 The pages are connected with related links so visitors can move from a simple randomizer to a deeper quiz or a more specific tool when the situation calls for it.

 Random tools are most useful when the available options are already acceptable and the biggest problem is delay.
 They are not a replacement for expertise, consent, budgeting, safety planning, medical advice, legal advice, or financial advice.
 When a choice has meaningful consequences, use the page to clarify the question and identify the next responsible step.